Widespread Dryness: Been There, Done That, Naturally

 A picture is worth a thousand words.
 When the Pacific is in its warm cycle, as it was from 1978-2007, El Niños are more frequent, so the input of tropical moisture into the U.S. allows for more rain.
 And guess what happens when you warm the tropical Pacific after it was in its cold cycle?
 Since the oceans have a thousand times the heat capacity of air, the air warms when the oceans warm.
 It’s simple climate cycle theory that can be seen below:

 Notice the disconnect with CO2 (green) and how close ocean (blue) and air temperatures (red) are linked.

 As soon as the earth warms up enough so a balance is reached, it levels off and then starts to cool (remember, we started the satellite era at the end of the last cold cycle in the late 1970s, so a warm PDO can be expected to warm the atmosphere).
-The cooling starting now will probably take temperatures back to the levels they were in 1978 by 2030, once the Atlantic shifts its cycle to cold in 5-10 years.
+The cooling starting now will probably take temperatures back to the levels they were in 1978 by 2030, once the Atlantic shifts to cold in five to 10 years.

 Want to see something even more astounding?
 Look at the summers of 1952-54 versus the past three years, again in the same part of the climate cycle we were in during the 1950s.

 1952-1954 look like this:

 Compare that to the last three years:

 It was drier in that period of the 1950s than it has been now, suggesting the worst is yet to come!
 I also suggest the dryness is being exaggerated relative to what has actually happened before.
 Remember: Drought breeds heat, since dry ground means the sun does not have to waste energy evaporating water out of the ground.
 The ground heats faster, so the air above it does too.

-It’s not rocket science and it’s certainly not CO2.
-Yet why does the mainstream media simply swallow the extreme weather idea without even looking at the naturally occurring precedence that is obvious?
+It’s not rocket science, and it’s certainly not CO2.
+Yet why does the mainstream media simply swallow the extreme weather idea without even looking at the naturally occurring factors that are obvious?